GoogleChrome/webstatus.dev/antlr/FeatureSearch.md

     - Examples:
       - `name:grid`
       - `name:"CSS Grid"`
+  - `baseline_date`: Represents the date a feature reached baseline.
+    - Option 1: Searches for an inclusive date range (DATE..DATE) where features reached baseline.
   - `missing_in_one_of`: Searches for features that are almost universally supported, meaning they are available on all browsers **except one**.
 Expects a browser list (BROWSER_LIST) as its value.
 Not compatible with the `-` negation prefix.
     - Example: